macmillanpublishers/RSuite_Word-template/README.md

 To begin, open 'devSetup.docm' in MS Word, _from its default location in the cloned repo_.
 Then open Word's VBA editor.
 Tools detailed below:

-#### Open all Projects
+### Open all Projects
 To open all ‘RSuite_Word_Template’ dotm/docm files in the VBA editor for code access, run macro:  *Open_All_Defined_VBA_Projects*

-#### Export Modules and Binaries
+### Export Modules and Binaries
 Once you're ready to commit some code, there's a tool to export a .dotm/.docm binary and all of its vba-components to the local git repo repository (*all components except custom ribbon).

   1. run macro: **Export_or_Import_VBA_Components**

   2. in the pop-up window, select any/all docs with updated code, and click either _'Export'_ option:

-###### Export file(s) and modules to git repo

-###### Export file(s) and modules to git repo
+###### "Export file(s) and modules to git repo"

-###### Export locations / details

-  3. For the .dotm/.docm files in this repo, they will be exported to dir: _'src/(file_basename)'_ in the same path as devSetup.dotm (which should be in the root of the cloned repo dir)
+For the .dotm/.docm files in this repo*, they are exported to dir: _'src/(file_basename)'_ in the same path as devSetup.dotm (which should be in the root of the cloned repo dir)

+The .dotm/.docm binary file is also copied: from its 'installed path' in MS Word supporting folders, back to its default location in the local git repo as well, (if the file has a defined path; see 'Export locations' below for details).
+An alert will notify if there is no defined path.

+(*see 'Export locations' below for configuring new .docm filepaths, or exporting fils outside of this repo)

+###### "Export modules ONLY"
+This does the same as above re: modules, but does not write installed .docm .dotm files back to their default locations in the local repo.

+###### Setting Export locations for files

-    * NOTE: Any *new* .dotm/docm that you export via this macro will default export to the same location as the file, in a dir called 'src_*(file_basename)*'.
+Any *new* .dotm/docm that you export via this macro will export to the same location as the file by default, in a dir called 'src_*(file_basename)*'.
 To pre-configure a different export path for a given file, add it to devSetup procedure: 'config.defineVBAProjectParams'.

-  4. If applicable, the .dotm/.docm binary file is copied from its 'installed path' in MS Word to its default location in the local git repo as well, (if the file has a defined path: see note from #3 above re: setting file defaults).
-An alert will notify if there is no defined path.

-#### Import modules
+### Import modules
 You may wish at some point to start fresh with a clean set of modules from the repo.
 To do this:
 1. run macro: **Export_or_Import_VBA_Components**